 If you are only replacing windows in a non-listed building then you should not need planning permission as they will have little impact on your neighbourhood and neighbours.

 There are a couple of exceptions; if the house is a listed building (see notes below), if your house is in a conservation area, windows in flats and any buildings under Article 4 Directive.

 We can still sometimes replace windows and doors under these restrictions, but your selection would be limited to those allowed by the relevant authorities.

 If you are unable to have double glazing in your house, then secondary glazing is an alternative option that is not subject to planning permission and still offers many of the benefits of double glazing.
-We do not at present offer secondary glazing
+However, at present, we do not offer secondary glazing.

-If you are not bound by any restrictions as above, you have a wide choice of colour and style available to you, but this of course will depend on the size of the window and compliance with current Building regulations, for example bedrooms should have openings large enough to enable escape in case of fire.
+If you are not bound by any restrictions such as the above, you have a wide choice of colour and style available to you.
+This will of course depend on the size of the window, and compliance with current Building regulations (for example, bedrooms should have openings large enough to enable escape in case of fire).

 The rate of heat loss is indicated in terms of the U-Value of a window.
 This is for the whole window assembly (including the glazing, frame and spacer bar).
-The lower the U-Value the greater a windows resistance to heat flow, so the better its insulating property is.
+The lower the U-Value the greater a windows resistance to heat flow, so the better its insulating properties are.

-The Windows Energy Rating (WER) is an important thing to look at when looking for your windows.
+The Windows Energy Rating (WER) is an important consideration when looking for new windows.
 They are very similar to the energy ratings on electrical goods.